PriyankaGurav0105/react_weather_app/README.md

 # react_weather_app
-Creating an weather app using react and openweatherapp API
+Creating an weather app using react and openweathermap API